« Back

 • How did the writer show versus tell?

-• What did you learn about the writer?
+• What did you respect about the writer?

 Some general suggestions for writing the essay